 Thus, empathy map creates the image of a certain persona.
 As a result, this business analysis technique allows to better understand target audience and customize system design and functionality to a specific customer segment.

-4. Building a new digital product or service
+For building a new digital product or service

-However, product vision board is a particularly important technique in this case.
+However, a product vision board is a particularly important technique in this case.
 This technique is created specifically to communicate product vision between project stakeholders.

 Product Vision Board